conda/conda-build/docs/source/index.rst

 Conda-build documentation
 =========================

-Conda-build contains commands and tools to use conda to build your own packages.
+Conda-build contains commands and tools to build your own conda packages.
 It also provides helpful tools to constrain or pin versions in recipes.
 Building a conda package requires :doc:`installing conda-build <install-conda-build>` and